Adelaide Loop (Australia - 11 days)

 Are there many fuel stops in the High Country?

-In the Alpine and Snowy Mountain regions, service stations can be scarce.
+In the Alpine region, service stations can be scarce.
 It is a golden rule to refill your tank in larger towns like Bright or Cooma before heading into the national parks, as the steep climbs will consume fuel faster than coastal cruising.

 What makes this route unique?